NaseemSrour/Content-based-Image-Retrieval/README.md

 # ProjectInC
 Content-based Image Retrieval.

-Project in the course Software Project at Tel Aviv University.
+Project in the course 'Software Project in C' at Tel Aviv University.